cdl-geneseo/critical-digital-practices/mod-4/css-basics.md

 ## Setting styles site-wide

 Changing styles for the text in a dozen paragraphs within a single web page would be tedious enough.
 Now imagine re-styling paragraph text for perhaps hundreds of paragraphs across multiple pages.
-For this task, we're helped not only by the separation of styles from HTML markup but by the ability to separate style instructions from the document(s) to which they apply.
+For this task, we're helped not only by the separation of styles from HTML markup but by the ability to separate style rules from the document(s) to which they apply.

 The web's defining affordance&mdash;the hyperlink&mdash;makes this separation possible.
-We simply put our styling instructions, written in the same syntax we used to style a single document, in their own file.
-Then we link to this file from every document we want to be governed by its instructions.
-The link in this instance isn't one your user clicks on; rather, it's one that tells the browser where, on the web, to find the file containing the style instructions.
+We simply put our style rules, written in the same syntax we used to style a single document, in their own file.
+Then we link to this file from every document we want to be governed by its rules.
+The link in this instance isn't one your user clicks on; rather, it's one that tells the browser where, on the web, to find the file containing the style rules.

 The link can point to a file on the same server hosting your website, but it can just as easily point to a URI living on another server.

 Inside your `~/critical-digital` folder, create a new file named `styles.css`.
 (This will be a plain text file.
 The `.css` extension enables your operating system or browser to recognize that the text inside it is written in CSS syntax.)

-From `practicing-stylesheets.html`, cut the style instructions inside the `<style>` element and paste them into `styles.css`. (*Cut* them, don't *copy* them, so that you're leaving the `<style>` element empty.)
+From `practicing-stylesheets.html`, cut the style rules inside the `<style>` element and paste them into `styles.css`. (*Cut* them, don't *copy* them, so that you're leaving the `<style>` element empty.)

 Inside `<head>`, above `<style>`, paste the following: